 About

 Before coming to UBC, I was a business analytics coordinator at Pfizer.
-I also worked as a research assistant for Manuel Mendoza in the quick counts’ committee of Mexico’s 2018 general election.
+I was also part of the quick counts team during Mexico’s 2018 presidential election, working as a research assistant for Manuel Mendoza.
 Check this webpage if you’re interested.

 Research interests